 Check the deck height before installing the drapers.
-Refer to 5.7.5 Adjusting Deck Height, page 183.
+For instructions, refer to 5.7.5 Adjusting Deck Height, page 183.

 - 1. Apply talc, baby powder, or talc/graphite lubricant mix to the draper surface that forms the seal with the cutterbar and to the underside of the draper guides. - 2.
 Insert the draper into the deck at the outboard end under the rollers.
-Pull the draper into the deck while feeding it at the end. - 3.
-Feed in the draper until it can be wrapped around the drive roller. - 4.
+Pull the draper into the deck while feeding it at the end. - Feed in the draper until it can be wrapped around the drive roller. - 4.
 Insert the opposite end of the draper into the deck over the rollers.
-Pull the draper fully into the deck. - 5.
-Loosen mounting bolts (B) on rear deck deflector (A) (this may help with draper installation).
+Pull the draper fully into the deck.